pedrosobucki/gpt_script/README.md

 $ ask -t 300 -m gpt-4 -T 0.7 "tell me about linux"
 ```

+# Configuration file
+Configuration options are stored in the `config` file, created during the setup process.
+If any configuration is missing from the `config` file, the one contained in `config.example` will be used instead.

+Configuration parameters are:
+- **KEY**: OpenAI API key
+- **MODEL**: Model used in the request
+- **MAX_TOKENS**: Limit of generated response tokens
+- **TEMPERATURE**: Response temperature
+- **MAX_CHAT_MEMORY**: Number of exchanged kept during the conversation for context
+- **KNOW_CURRENT_DIR**: Defines if current dir will be informed durring conversation

+Configuration variables from `config` and/or `config.example` files are always overwriten by flags sent when calling the script.

-## Cleaning previous conversations
+# Cleaning previous conversations
 Previous promps and responses are kept in the 'log' file.
-You can clean all previous conversations by deleting the 'log' file or simply running the command `askcln`
+You can clean all previous conversations by deleting the 'log' file or simply running the command `askcln`.

 # References
 - [OpenAI API Docs](https://platform.openai.com/docs/api-reference/introduction)